influxdata/telegraf/plugins/inputs/cloudwatch/README.md

   interval = "5m"

   ## Configure the TTL for the internal cache of metrics.
-  ## Defaults to 1 hr if not specified
   # cache_ttl = "1h"

   ## Metric Statistic Namespace (required)